openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

                 return 'integration'
   ```
 - the fixture `otx_templates_root_dir_fx` -- it should return the absolute
-  path of the folder where OTX model templates are stored for this algo backend, usually it uses
+  path of the folder where OpenVINO™ Training Extensions model templates are stored for this algo backend, usually it uses
   something like `osp.dirname(osp.dirname(osp.realpath(__file__)))` to get the absolute path to the
   root of the algo backend and then using knowledge of algo backend structures point to the template
   path